platipodium/mossco-code/doc/reference_manual/src/recipes/r03_installing_prerequisites_by_hand.markdown

 ## Installing netCDF

-The current netCDF comes in three packages, one for C, one for Fortran (and one for C++, which is not needed in recent versions of ESMF).
+The current netCDF comes in three packages, one for C, one for Fortran (and one for C++, which is *not* needed).
 As a requirement for new features of the netCDF-4 standard, the HDF-5 library is required and must be installed first.

 To get all the software, issue the following: